Disclosure: TerraHustle earns from qualifying Amazon purchases at no extra cost to you.

 How do I know if an orthopedic dog bed is worth buying?

 Three things to verify before purchasing: first, look for CertiPUR-US certified foam — this is an independent standard, not a brand claim.
 Second, check the stated foam thickness and type: solid memory foam or high-density layered foam is more supportive than egg-crate foam, especially under heavier dogs.
-Third, look for a manufacturer’s warranty on the foam itself.
-Brands that guarantee their foam won’t compress below a certain threshold are telling you something meaningful about their confidence in the material.
-Beds that have none of these — just a label that says “orthopedic” — are worth treating with skepticism.
+Third, look for a manufacturer's warranty on the foam itself.
+Brands that guarantee their foam won't compress below a certain threshold are telling you something meaningful about their confidence in the material.

 What size orthopedic dog bed does a large dog need?

-As a starting point, measure your dog from nose to tail base while they’re stretched out, then add 6–10 inches.
+As a starting point, measure your dog from nose to tail base while they're stretched out, then add 6–10 inches.
 That gives you the minimum sleeping surface.
-For sizing by weight: dogs 50–80 lbs typically fit a “Large” (around 36″×28″ to 40″×30″); dogs 80–120 lbs should look at “Extra Large” (44″×34″ or bigger); giant breeds over 120 lbs need a true “XXL” or “Giant” size.
-Beyond surface area, pay attention to foam thickness in proportion to your dog’s weight — a giant-sized bed with 3 inches of foam will compress flat under a 130-lb dog regardless of its footprint.
+For sizing by weight: dogs 50–80 lbs typically fit a "Large" (around 36"×28" to 40"×30"); dogs 80–120 lbs should look at "Extra Large" (44"×34" or bigger); giant breeds over 120 lbs need a true "XXL" or "Giant" size.

 At what age should large dogs start sleeping on orthopedic beds?